IP CCTV CAMERA CAN HELP SECURE BUSINESSES IN INDIA

 Resolution of video footage

 There are two camera types –the old generation of Analog cameras and the new age IP CCTV cameras that typically have better resolution and functionality.

 CCTV cameras that are static vs. Those with the ability to zoom, tilt or pan

 Do you need the ability for your control room staff to zoom in on specific persons or areas of interest?
-Do you need wide-angle lens covering a large area, or do you want a camera that is tightly trained on a specific area such as a checkout counter?
+Do you need a wide-angle lens covering a large expanse, or do you want a camera that is tightly trained on a specific site, such as a checkout counter?

 Night vision capabilities

 Your business can be monitored at night if the camera you choose comes with night-vision capabilities or even the ability to record detail during low-light conditions.
 Advanced cameras use infrared or heat vision technology and can record even when it’s pitch dark.

 WHAT IS YOUR GOAL WITH THE CCTV CAMERAS?